Skip to main content

 • Severe allergic reactions, including anaphylaxis or angioedema

-Trintellix comes with an FDA black box warning that children, adolescents, and young adults are at an increased risk of suicidal thoughts and behaviors.
-When taking Trintellix, younger patients should be closely monitored for signs of suicidality such as:
+Trintellix carries a boxed warning from the U.S. Food and Drug Administration (FDA) about an increased risk of suicidal thoughts and behaviors in children, adolescents, and young adults.
+When taking Trintellix, individuals who may be at risk should be closely monitored for signs of suicidality, such as:

 • Thoughts or comments about suicide